Skip to Content

 Show Them How Relaxation Techniques Combat Stress

-Bio-feedback is a great educational tool for children when teaching self-regulation because it helps them visualize how their body is responding to their environment and their actions.
+Bio-feedback is a great educational tool for children when teaching self-regulation because it helps them visualize how their bodies are responding to their environment and their actions.
 This activity shows kids how deep breathing slows their heart rate, helping them feel calm and relaxed.

 It’s important to do this activity when your child is calm.
 This won’t work if you try to show them when they’re already upset.